-Spencer, a long-forgotten maker (based in Hollinwood, a N.E. suburb of Manchester hard against the Oldham boundary), were specialists in overhead cranes.
+The Spencer Company, now a long-forgotten maker (based in Hollinwood, a N.E. suburb of Manchester hard against the Oldham boundary), was a specialist in overhead cranes.
 However, they also produced, during the 1800s and early years of the 20th century, a wide variety of machine tools.
-Amongst these were various conventional lathes (an example is shown at the bottom of the page), large and small planers and at least one rather interesting and unusual small lathe, a 4" x 12" backgeared and screwing type with its carriage guided exclusively on deep ways that ran down the length of the bed's front face.
-This was not, of course, the only lathe to have such an arrangement, the design enjoying a vogue during the closing decade of the 19th century with the Rivett 8-inch Precision and 608 models using a similar if superior system as did the wonderful Wade "front-way" & Ballou Lathes, the Dwright Slate, Pearce, Porter Cable and the English machine-tool companies Birch, Rolls Royce - and the Japanese ToyoHigh-resolution pictures - may take time to open
+Amongst these were various larger conventional lathes (an example is shown here), large and small planers and at least one rather interesting and unusual small lathe, a 4" x 15" backgeared and screwing type with its carriage guided exclusively on deep ways that ran down the length of the bed's front face.
+This was not, of course, the only lathe to have such an arrangement, the design enjoying a vogue during the closing decade of the 19th century with the American Rivett 8-inch Precision and 608 models using a similar if superior system, as did the wonderful Wade "front-way" & Ballou Lathes, the Dwright Slate, Pearce, Porter Cable and the English machine-tool companies Birch, Rolls Royce - and the Japanese ToyoHigh-resolution pictures - may take time to open

 Mounted on the usual eccentric shaft, the backgears appear to have been hardened; changewheels were carried on a bracket with two parallel slots, an arrangement common between 1880 and 1910 and one that (in comparison with the forked design used later) made the setting up of compound gear trains rather awkward.
 However, unlike other small lathes of the time where the gears ran directly on their mounting studs, the Spencer employed floating bushes with gear retention by (slow-to-remove-and-replace) screwed collars.
 Instead of the drive to the changewheels being by the simple means of a gear on the end of the headstock spindle, it was taken instead through a lower shaft connected to the spindle by gears positioned against the left-hand inside face of the headstock - in a manner more commonly used on larger lathes; the only advantage being the inclusion of a sliding gear - retained by a screw-in-knob immediately below the left-hand spindle bearing - to disengage the drive.

-Although the top slide had a reasonable 4-inches of travel, the cross-feed was limited to one less, this resulting in the standard toolpost being unable to bring a tool into position where a small hole could be bored without some overhang or tool or holder.
+Although the top slide had a reasonable 4-inches of travel, the cross-feed was limited to one less, thus resulting in the standard toolpost being unable to bring a tool into a position where a small hole could be bored without some overhang or tool or holder.

 The lathe must have sold in reasonable numbers and have been in production for a number of years for it spanned the time (1890 to 1920) when small lathes gradually switched over from round leather "gut" belts on narrow-section V-grooves (often chosen for treadle-drive types) to heavier-duty flat-belt drive, this being the better option when some form of motor drive was available.

 Believed to have been sold in a period that spanned the last decade of the 19th and early years of the 20th century the Spencer was listed at an astonishingly high £75 with this, taking into account inflation, being around £9000 in 2019.
-However, the lathe was very well built and an analysis of the headstock concluded that its manufacture, pre-1914, would have cost in excess of £15, enough at the time to have bought a small but complete backgeared and screwcutting lathe
+However, the lathe was very well built with an analysis of the headstock's design concluded that its manufacture, in a pre-1914 machine shop, would have cost more than £15, enough at the time to have bought a small but complete backgeared and screwcutting lathe.